ifeco445/DavidDex/Klendaudit.md

-## H1 - Lack of Minimum borrow amount Would allow attcakers open dust positions that would be unfavourable to liquidate
+## H1 - Lack of Minimum borrow amount Would allow attackers open dust positions that would be unfavourable to liquidate

 ## Description
 The Klend program allows user to borrow liquidity in return they pay interest for this borrowed liquidity, However when borrowing from the lend program it fails to combat attacker opening up dust positions that would be unfavaourable for liquidators to liquidate and gain rewards.